popphp/pop-queue/README.md

 ### Failed Jobs

-Jobs that fun unsuccessfully and fail with an exception thrown get marked as `failed`.
+Jobs that run unsuccessfully and fail with an exception thrown get marked as `failed`.
 There are a number of methods available within the queue object to get information on failed jobs:

 ```php